alt-romes/alt-romes.github.io/posts/2025-04-25-unsure-calculator-in-100-lines-of-haskell.md

 ---

-title: The Unsure Calculator in 100 lines of Haskell
+title: Implementing Unsure Calculator in 100 lines of Haskell

 description: Implementing a calculator with normal ranges, embedded in Haskell, using a simplified probability monad.